 Thomson also showed a new KayakDD 1 M/E production switcher, a new Profile server, the PVS 3000 (that handles both HD and SD files in the same frame), a series of low-cost modular products, the Apex high-density audio router, and a new production storage architecture called Cohera.

-From the OCP400 an operator can adjust fine skin detail and other camera settings from a remote location, while the MCP 400 can automatically interpret and log all camera parameters on the fly, or the settings can be saved on standard USB storage media for later use.
+From the OCP400 an operator can adjust fine skin detail and other camera settings from a remote location, while the MCP 400 can automatically interpret and log all camera parameters on the fly.
+The settings can be saved on standard USB storage media for later use.

-Also at the Thomson booth was a new high-quality, standard-definition, dockable IT CCD chip camera, the LDK 200 ITW, that provides a range of features 12-bit A-to-D conversion, very low smear of 140 dB and high sensitivity, Thomson said.
-It includes switchable aspect ratio and 22-bit DSP capability that, according to Thomson, captures more visual information than any comparable camera on the market.
+Also at the Thomson booth was a new high-quality, standard-definition, dockable IT CCD chip camera, the LDK 200 ITW, that provides a range of features 12-bit A-to-D conversion, very low smear of 140 dB and high sensitivity.
+It includes switchable aspect ratio and 22-bit DSP capability.
 It was shown docked to a DVCPRO 50 deck.

 The Grass Valley Viper FilmStream camera got a lot of attention, due to its uncompressed 4:4:4 capture capability and the various new recoding options being demonstrated in the booth.
-A “portable” digital disk recorder (made by Keisoku, a Japanese company) was displayed that includes dual-transport coaxial cables and the ability to record one hour of uncompressed FilmStream data.
+A “portable” digital disk recorder (made by Japanese company Keisoku) was displayed.
+It includes dual-transport coaxial cables and the ability to record one hour of uncompressed FilmStream data.

 The recorder's VTR-like functions can be controlled through the Viper camera body, providing an integrated system approach.
 Also being shown was a Flash memory RAM recorder (made by BayTech Cinema) mounted on the top of the Viper that’s currently capable of storing one minute of FilmStream data, but this capacity will increase with time.
 A variety of RAM recorder mounting options will be available soon.
 Also on display was a new optical eyepiece for Viper that allows users to see exactly what the camera is seeing.